jfsantosm/2021-replication-Spatial-Beta-Convergence-Forecasting-Models----Journal-of-Forecasting/README.md

 ## Replication

-In order to replicate the main tables of the article tables 1 and 2, run the Rmd files in the order from a to g.
+In order to replicate the main tables of the article tables 1 and 2, run the Rmd files in the order from a to e.

 ## sessionInfo()